 This hit home because I am currently workshopping a YA novel about a teenage girl who has a bubbly best friend.
 Part of her character arc is that she becomes individuated and self-driven, but my critique group has encouraged me to make my ‘main character’ less of a ‘viewpoint character’ from the beginning.
 I honestly didn’t mean for the best friend to be more interesting, because I get rid of her partway through the story.
 When I think back to high school, I was definitely the introverted half of an intro/extraverted pair of BFFs.
 I, myself, am a viewpoint character.

 There’s another issue here, of course: How do you even define a main character?
 This isn’t as easy to answer as you might think.
 If I’m ever having trouble working ithis out I ask ‘Which character changes the most?’ but even then, that can be too simple:

 - If the best friend is the offering commentary on the bubbly best friend, doesn’t that still make the best friend THE main character, kind of like what Fitzgerald did with narration in The Great Gatsby, or by Joseph Conrad before him?

 - The character who changes the most might change via the telling of the story itself.
 In fact, that’s the raison d’être of a storyteller narrator — they come to some sort of realisation because they’re telling this particular story.

 - Viewpoint characters tend to have more reflective personalities, and are therefore more open to development than an interesting but boneheaded character who keeps on keeping on.
-So defining ‘main character’ cannot be about ‘range of change’, but — to borrow a Yahoo word — ‘range of ‘interestingness’.
+So defining ‘main character’ cannot be about ‘scope of change’, but — to borrow a Yahoo word — ‘range of ‘interestingness’.

 In short, introverts might identify more keenly with the quieter, viewpoint people in real life, but these sorts of people don’t make for the most interesting fictional characters.
 Exception being: If the quiet character is plunged into a super interesting world or situation.